pbonsembiante/utils/README.md

 * Dipiert

 ## License

-I'm releasing this code under [The GNU General Public License v3](./COPYING) so everybody can use and contributy freely.
+Putils is released under [The GNU General Public License v3](./COPYING) so everybody can use and contribute freely.